kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 ## Additional Resources

-As always, if you need help with the steps outlined in this How-To, look to the DigitalOcean Community for assistance by posing your question(s), below.
+As always, if you need help with the steps outlined in this How-to, look to the DigitalOcean Community for assistance by posing your question(s), below.

 <p><div style="text-align: right; font-size:smaller;">Article submitted by: <a href="https://plus.google.com/107285164064863645881?rel=author" target="_blank">Pablo Carranza</a> &bull; DATE</div></p>